Seattle.net

-Seattle.net is a public prototype.
-Transit, alerts, services, and current city checks are the most reliable parts right now.
-Event and neighborhood coverage is partial and may send you to official sources.
+Seattle.net is a public prototype: transit, alerts, services, and current city checks are reliable, while events and neighborhood coverage is partial and may send you to official sources.

 Events